jman19/storeApi/README.md

 2. Add to Cart the product with zero inventory.
     + `PATCH /user/cart`
     + Get back HttpStatus.BAD_REQUEST(400) since we cannot add out of stock items to cart.

+### changeBillingInfoTest()

+1. Patch user with new billing info
+    + `Patch /user`
+2. Get user from system and check all updated information matches

+### changeCredInfo()

+1. Patch user with new cred
+    + `Patch /auth`
+2. Get user from system and check that the updated information matches

+### changeCredInfoWrongPass()

+1. Patch user with new cred but have wrong auth password in field
+   + `Patch /auth`
+2. Get back HttpStatus.isUnauthorized() since the old password is wrong